ripsawridge/ember-site/site/articles/trips/2011/skiing_in_the_jamtal.md

 of avalanche today.
 A group of 5 french-speaking folks came awkwardly down the frozen slope.
 I made new tracks to get up as my skins were slipping in polished tracks.
-Stashing my skis in a semi-protected area, I clambered to the summit, holding my breath for the final dash across a rooftop in violent wind.
+Stashing my skis in a semi-protected area, I clambered to the summit of the Rauer Kopf, holding my breath for the final dash across a rooftop in violent wind.
 I hunkered down behind some rocks and started alternately taking pictures and warming my hands.
 The sky was blue and the sun was out, but the good weather was coming to an end.
 Clouds scraped by Piz Buin